darktable-org/dtdocs/content/lighttable/lighttable-modes/culling.md

 : In this mode, you will navigate through all selected images.
 If no selection is set (or if only one image is selected), you will navigate through all images.

-: The default keyboard shortcut to enter culling in fixed mode is X.
+: The default keyboard shortcut to enter culling in fixed mode is "x".

 dynamic mode
 : All of the selected images are shown.
 If no selection is set (or if only one image is selected) the last value from fixed mode is used.

-: The default keyboard shortcut to enter culling in dynamic mode is Ctrl+X.
+: The default keyboard shortcut to enter culling in dynamic mode is Ctrl+x.

 ---